onintzezaballa/ProbGenerativeModel/README.md

 ## Evaluation

 We display in this reposity the evaluation perfomed with synthetic data on the paper to demonstrate that we are able to recover the generative model.
-Evaluation folder includes more details of the dataset generation, commands to execute the method, and results.
+Evaluation folder includes more details of the dataset generation, commands to execute the method, and results. (\mainEvaluation.R)